Lu Hao 陆昊

 Education: MA in Economics, Beijing University.

-Relevance to Tibet: No direct relevance, but may be one of China’s most senior leaders in 2022.
+Relevance to Tibet: No direct relevance, but may be one of China’s most senior leaders in the future.

 Standing in the Party and Career Highlights: